Group Handover for Drone Base Stations: Performance Analysis

 \subsection{Capacity Injection}

 In parallel with the technological advancements in mobile networks, the peak data rates of downlink and uplink increase.
 While the average downlink value provided today in LTE technology is $100$ megabits per second (Mbps), the uplink value has been $50$ Mbps \cite{lteuplink}.
 A BS that encounters a request above this uplink and downlink threshold values will start dropping packets.
-As a result, there will be a decrease in the QoS values are determined by the service provider.
+As a result, there will be a decrease in the QoS values, {which} are determined by the service provider.

+{It is expected that the number of IoT devices connected to the network will reach $60$ billion in $2022$\cite{IoTNumber}.
+The increase in the number of end devices will also cause increase in the number of groups.
+Therefore, high-density areas will be encountered more frequently.
 In high-density areas, such as stadiums, the uplink value will typically be high.
-In our simulation, we have simulated that UEs request service to watch a video simultaneously.
-According to the simulation we implemented with SimuLTE, as the number of UEs increases, the required uplink value increases, as shown in Figure \ref{fig:CapacityInjection}.
+In the simulations, it is simulated that UEs request service to watch a video simultaneously.
+According to the simulations implemented by} SimuLTE, as the number of UEs increases, the required uplink value {also} increases, as shown in Figure \ref{fig:CapacityInjection}.
 For example, the request created by $100$ UEs at the same time creates an uplink value of $110$ Mbps for the BS.
-Only $100$ UEs can consume all the downlink limit for one terrestrial BS if they all watch a video simultaneously.
+Only $100$ UEs can consume all the downlink limit for one terrestrial BS if they all watch video simultaneously.

-As can be seen, it is not possible to provide service with only one BS in very crowded environments.
+As can be seen, it is not possible to provide service with only one BS in crowded environments.
 The use of UxNB emerges as a promising solution.
 Another question at this point is how many UxNBs on average can be sufficient to cover a stadium.
-According to the study \cite{droneuplink}, the downlink value for UxNB is $160$ Mbps, a typical flight height of 150 m.
+According to the study \cite{droneuplink}, the downlink value for UxNB is $160$ Mbps, a typical flight height of $150$ m.
 The solution will need one UxNB for approximately $10$ UE.
 Using too much UxNBs will cause several handover processes.
 Therefore, a group handover is a promising solution for our scenario.